 Names such as the Chimaera, Cerbera, Tuscan and Sagaris are enough to send shivers running down the backs of car enthusiasts of a certain age – hairy-chested V8 sports cars that bit you if you put your hands to close to their mouths.

-In 2015 came the announcement that a new sports car – codenamed T37 – was under development in conjunction with renowned British car designer Gordon Murray.
+In 2015 came the announcement that a new sports car – codenamed T37 – was under development in conjunction with renowned British car designer and moustache-wearer Gordon Murray.

-The details have been slowly leaking out over time – we know that the new car will be powered by a 5-litre Ford V8 engine modified by Cosworth, designed and engineered by Murray and his team.
+The details have been slowly leaking out over time – we know that the new car will be powered by a 5-litre Ford V8 engine modified by Cosworth, as well as being designed and engineered by Murray and his team.

 There are still a few cars left to buy in the initial run of 500, according to company chairman Les Edgar, and the T37 is set to be revealed at the Goodwood Revival on September 8.